People walk outside of the Augusta Victoria hospital in East Jerusalem on September 9, 2018.

 Dr. Weeam Hammoudeh is a sociologist, public health expert, and assistant professor at Birzeit University’s Institute of Community and Public Health.
 She is also codirector of the Palestine Program for Health and Human Rights at the François-Xavier Bagnoud (FXB) Center for Health and Human Rights at Harvard University.

-She is a member of various research and advocacy networks, including the Palestine-Global Mental Health network, the Reproductive Health Working Group (RHWG), the Palestinian Sociology and Anthropology Association, and Research for Health in Conflict (R4HC).
+She is a member of various research and advocacy networks, including the Palestine-Global Mental Health Network, the Reproductive Health Working Group (RHWG), the Palestinian Sociology and Anthropology Association, and Research for Health in Conflict (R4HC).

 Dr. Hammoudeh holds a PhD and MA in sociology from Brown University and an MPH in community and public health from Birzeit University.
 Her research focuses on understanding how political and social transformations impact health, psychosocial well-being, health and social systems, and population processes, particularly in Palestine.